Perfect Slow Cooker Pork Carnitas the First Time! Trust ME!

 • Burrito bowls – fill a bowl with rice, beans, carnitas, salsa, and guacamole for a really yummy burrito bowl.

 • Nachos – this is such a delicious option for carnitas.
-Find our very favorite loaded nachos here!
+Find our very favorite loaded carnitas nachos here!

 • Breakfast scramble – scramble leftover carnitas with eggs for a really delicious breakfast option – enjoy this next to a bowl of fruit or breakfast burrito-style!